veertuinc/ec2-mac-ami-scan-docs/_index.md

 While in beta, we are providing only a docker image/tag for running the scanner.
 The database is inside of the container for now.
 {{< /hint >}}

-There are three different commands/types available in the scanner:
+There are two different commands/types available in the scanner:

 1. [`registry_template`](#anka-registry-vm)
 2. [`ank_image`](#anka-image)